-All good research should be able to be duplicated by another.
+All good research should be reproducible.
 This chapter will discuss procedures used in experiments conducted for this study.
 These experiments include specific gravity, permeability, and compressive strength tests.
 Methods used for determining traffic loadings and volumes on existing pervious concrete systems are also examined.
-Explanation of calculations for pavement thickness design are also addressed.
+Explanations of calculations for pavement thickness design are also addressed.